The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

 Visiting the Baluga sisters at the Sea Life Trust Beluga Sanctuary

-After meeting Tóti our guide Ebbi left us at the Sæheimar museum so we could explore this small, but lovely museum further.
+After meeting Tóti, our guide Ebbi left us at the Sæheimar museum so we could explore it further.

-The museum has now closed down and parts of it are in the Sea Life Trust Beluga Sanctuary by the harbour, which I recommend visiting.
+The museum has now closed, and parts of it are in the Sea Life Trust Beluga Sanctuary by the harbour, which I recommend visiting.

 The Puffin and Volcano tour is available from the 20th of April until the 20th of September and lasts for 1.5 - 2 hours.
-It is a short and very informative tour, which should most definitely be included in a visit to the Westman Islands.
+It is a short, very informative tour that should most definitely be included in a visit to the Westman Islands.

 Thank you, Ebbi, for a lovely tour :)